xortrike/docker-compose/README.md

 Run the magento.bash file via /bin/bash.
 This will help you use commands Magento 2 CLI terminal.

+## Docker 2
+Run the docker.pyc file via python3.
+It's a good helper for work with docker projects, containers, Magento terminal, and MySql.

 ## Chrome
 Configuration Google Chrome for SSL certificate.